 Not every state imposes strict liability on the owner.
 In some states, owners are only responsible for the harm their dangerous dogs cause if the dog has already bitten someone once before.
 That means dog bite victims in these states are frequently denied the opportunity to seek compensation for their injuries and medical expenses.

-The aggressive dog – and its owner – get “one bite free.”
-The victim gets nothing – no help for their medical bills, no compensation to make them whole again.
+In these states, the aggressive dog—and its owner—get “one bite free.”
+The victim gets nothing—no help for their medical bills, no compensation to make them whole again.

 Having been in the business for decades, our dog bite lawyers are grateful that New Jersey is not a “one bite” state.
 We’ve seen firsthand the amount of damage a victim can suffer even from a dog that has “never bitten anyone before.”